stefanofa/awesome/TOPICS.md

 ## bunjs

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## d1

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## libsql

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## litefs

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## mysql2

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## neon

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## orm

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## postgres

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 *   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.

 ## postgresjs

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## sqlite3

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## sqljs

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## turso

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## vercel-postgres

-*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL.
+*   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with the head.
+Runs on Node, Bun and Deno.
+Lives on the Edge and yes, it's a JavaScript ORM too 😅

 ## animation